 Grand National Competition includes but is not limited to various types of Kite Making, Sport Kites, Fighter Kites, Rokkakus.
 There may be other “demonstration” events during the convention, which may or may not include awards.

 5.1 – All Grand National competitors must be full registrants.

 5.2 – Day Pass registrants are not eligible.

-5.3 – All awards issued in the name of the AKA or presented during the AKA convention must be approved by the Board of Directors, and are limited to members of the Association.
+5.3 – All awards issued in the name of the AKA or presented during the AKA convention must be approved by the Board of Directors and are limited to members of the Association.

 6.1 – Should for some reason the sponsored item or trophy sponsored not be utilized at the convention but is reusable for the next convention, the sponsorship will roll over to the next year.

-6.2 – AKA Board of directors must approve all sponsorships and reserves the right to not accept sponsorships it feels would reflect poorly on the Association or that violates a contractual obligation.
+6.2 – AKA Board of directors must approve all sponsorships and reserves the right not to accept sponsorships it feels would reflect poorly on the Association or that violates a contractual obligation.